cocoleemon/BloomVault/docs/volume-3/03-product-specifications/07-collections.md

 * Wishlist
 * Favorites

-Collections are an extension of the user’s Beauty Library.
+Collections are an extension of the user's Beauty Library.

-⸻
+---

-UI Components
+# UI Components

 Collections may include: